badrap/docs.badrap.io/docs/esg.md

-# Environmental, Social and Governmental Policy - Badrap Oy
+# Environmental, Social and Governance Policy - Badrap Oy

-This Environmental, Social and Governmental Policy has been approved on 2021-03-24 by the board of directors to be used at Badrap Oy.
+This Environmental, Social and Governance Policy has been approved on 2021-03-24 by the board of directors to be used at Badrap Oy.

 ## Corporate Responsibility Statement